gitee2github/docs/docs/en/docs/A-Tune/installation-and-deployment.md

 ## A-Tune Installation

-This chapter describes the installation modes and methods of the A-Tune.
+This section describes the installation modes and methods of the A-Tune.

 ### Installation Modes